amohamma8029/COVID-19-BOT/README.md

 # COVID-19 BOT

 **COVID-19 BOT** is a bot application that tracks global statistics for COVID-19 and acts as a news search engine made entirely for Discord.
 The bot is coded entirely using python and mainly the [discord.py (rewrite)](https://discordpy.readthedocs.io/en/latest/) module.

+**FEATURES:**
+- Track global COVID-19 statistics
+- Search COVID-19 related (or general) news
+- Display graphs with available statistics

 # SETTING UP THE PROJECT